DIE, MY DEAR

 Directed by Mathew Kalamane

 They say revenge is a dish best served cold.
 In this stunning debut from writer/ director Mathew Kalamane, it’s in the salad.
 Initially this was a film I had no intention of reviewing.
-Rather I was putting in on to make up for my last week’s viewing, in which I had the misfortune of watching both Escape Room (sight) and The Open House (double sigh).
-But as soon as the credits started crawling I knew it’d be a late one, as I simply had to tell our dear reader about it.
+Rather I was putting in on to make up for my last week’s viewing, in which I had the misfortune of watching both Escape Room (sigh) and The Open House (double sigh).
+But as soon as the credits started crawling I knew it’d be a late one, as I simply had to tell our dear readers about it.

 So you get bad separations, then there’s this: Victor (Burks) and Miranda (McCauley), a long time married couple, make War of the Roses look like The Brady Bunch.
 Trying, one last time, to patch things up they agree on a dinner date to see if there’s still a side of love with their hate.
 For both, there’s a dark motive to their presence, yet also the signs of a sincerity and hope that the most important person in their lives isn’t gone forever.
 However, it’s not long before what little optimism they had is worn down in light of old tensions, resulting in the same dysfunction that likely came to characterise their final years together.
 Having had too much, independently of one another each poisons their partner’s meal.
 With their fates sealed, there’s nothing to do but wait for it to take effect, and hopefully live long enough to see an ex die in front of their eyes.